Kayamkulam Kochunni: History

 However, Kochunni's death is disputed.
 Another record cites he was imprisoned at Central Prison, Poojappura in his 70s.
-Some researchers states that it was after the success of the 1966 film that the present account of his death (that he died in September 1859, aged 41) was popularized and dominated while the other account diminished, the movie used the former since it was more suitable for the film's commercial success.
+Some researchers state that it was after the success of the 1966 film that the present account of his death (that he died in September 1859, aged 41) was popularized and dominated while the other account diminished, the movie used the former since it was more suitable for the film's commercial success.
 As per the other record, he escaped and lived another 36 years.
 He died at the age of 77 from Tuberculosis at the cow barn of Thoppil tharavadu (family of Thoppil Bhasi) in Vallikunnam.
 He was staying there undercover as a steward and farm-hand of the family.
 A woman from the house took care of him during his final days, who was the only one aware of his identity.

 During Kochunni's peak time, the Diwan ordered his capture.
 The then Tahsildar of Karthikapally Taluk managed to capture him with the help of one of Kochunni's confidant.
 But Kochunni escaped and killed his confidant and the policeman who arrested him.
 Later, Kunju Panicker was appointed as the Tahsildar.
 He sought the help of Kochunni's acquaintances Kochu Pillai, Kopparaparambil Mammad, Kaduvachery Vava, Kottappurathu Bappukunju, Pakkolathu Noorammadhu, and Valiyakulangara Kunjumarakkar.
 Kochunni was invited to Kochu Pillai's wife's home in Vazhappally and sedated him by drugging food.
 He was arrested, and while transporting him to Thiruvananthapuram through Kayamkulam backwaters, he regained sense and managed to escape by leaping into the water.
 It is said that Kochunni was in hideout at Pathanamthitta and Punalur after that and to have returned to Kayamkulam during his final period, and shortly after moved to a secure hideout at Thoppil family.
 While another of the same account states he was successfully transported to Thiruvananthapuram, incarcerated and hanged after 91 days (in 1859 at the age of 41) and his remains to have buried at the Pettah Juma Masjid.
 However, there is no documentation about his sentencing in state's jail records or in the Mathilakam documents.